2018-08-31 11:48:00 CET

 Who are the reigning the champions?
-Germany’s Laura Ludwig and Kira Walkenhorst won women’s gold in Rio in 2016, while the men’s title went to Alison Cerutti and Bruno Oscar Schmidt.
-Laura and Kira have had the 2018 off, with Laura giving birth to baby Teo, while Alison and Bruno split, teaming up with Andre Loyola and Pedro Solberg respectively.
+Germany’s Laura Ludwig and Kira Walkenhorst won women’s gold in Rio in 2016, while the men’s title went to Brazil's Alison Cerutti and Bruno Oscar Schmidt.
+Kira retired in 2019 and is currently working her way back to the sport while Laura took 2018 off to give birth to baby Teo and partnered with Maggie Kozuch on her return.
+Alison and Bruno split, teaming up with Álvaro Filho and Evandro Gonçalves respectively.

 Who else has won beach medals at the Olympics?
 Click here for a full rundown of the gold, silver and bronze medalists.

 How many teams will compete at the Olympics?
 48 teams (that’s 96 individual players in total) from five continents will be heading to Tokyo.
 24 men’s teams and 24 women’s teams will compete for the Olympic title.